-Pete Buttigieg Says He Is ‘Not Sure’ If Beto O’Rourke ‘Understood The Implications’ Of Church Tax Proposal
+Pete Buttigieg Says He Is Not Sure If Beto O’Rourke ‘Understood The Implications’ Of Church Tax Proposal

 It is not only conservatives that disagree with O’Rourke’s proposal, some Democrats do as well.

-In an interview with CNN broadcast on Sunday, White House Hopeful and South Bend Mayor Pete Buttigieg strongly pushed back against the fellow Democrat’s idea, reports The Hill.
+In an interview with CNN broadcast on Sunday, White House hopeful and South Bend Mayor Pete Buttigieg strongly pushed back against the fellow Democrat’s idea, reports The Hill.

-Buttigieg said that he is “not sure” if O’Rourke even “understood the implications” of his policy.
+Buttigieg said that he is not sure if O’Rourke even understood the implications of his policy.

 The presidential candidate explained that he also believes anti-discrimination laws need to be applied to all institutions, but added that he thinks churches and other religious organizations should be off limits.

-According to Buttigieg, “the idea that you’re going to strip churches of their tax exempt status if they haven’t found their way towards blessing same-sex marriage, I’m not sure [O’Rourke] understood the implications of what he was saying.”
+“The idea that you’re going to strip churches of their tax exempt status if they haven’t found their way towards blessing same-sex marriage, I’m not sure [O’Rourke] understood the implications of what he was saying,” Buttigieg said.

-Arguing that O’Rourke’s proposal would essentially mean “going to war” with certain churches and religious organizations, Buttigieg suggested that he thinks the policy would violate fundamental principles such as the separation of church and state.
+Arguing that O’Rourke’s proposal would essentially mean “going to war” with certain churches and religious organizations, Buttigieg suggested that he thinks the policy would violate fundamental principles, such as the separation of church and state.

 “That means going to war not only with churches, but I would think with mosques and a lot of organizations that may not have the same view of various religious principles that I do,” the South Bend mayor said.